maximumberlin76-gif/EDS-EDC-Full-Endogenous-Dynamic-Stability-and-Endogenous-Dynamic-Criticality-in-Open-Nonlinear-Dynam/APPENDIX_DYNAMICS.md

 Operational interpretation:

 - Hopf bifurcation defines accessibility of oscillatory operational regimes;
 - cyclic retained dynamics may emerge through memory-coupled feedback;

-- structural regeneration may enter a periodic or quasi-periodic operational regime.
+- endogenous structural coherence may enter a periodic or quasi-periodic operational regime;

----
+- this does not redefine the EDS criterion C(t) > P(t).

 ## 12. Oscillation Amplitude